ln-markets/docs.lnmarkets.com/src/faq/trading_futures.md

 When closing a position, Total fee paid = opening fee + closing fee and maintenance margin = opening fee reserved + closing fee reserved - opening fee - closing fee.

 And users will receive P&L + margin + maintenance margin.

+## What are the funding fees?

+CFD Positions are subject to a funding fee.
+This is because when you buy or sell a CFD, LN Markets is effectively lending you BTC.

+The funding fee is updated every 8 hours according to market conditions and applies to running positions (limit orders become running once they are executed).

+The funding fee is computed with the quantity expressed in BTC and withdrawn from each margin position every 8 hours at 4:00 am, 12:00 pm and 8:00pm UTC.

+Example of funding fee calculation: for a funding rate of 0.01%, a long position of Quantity = 10, with BTCUSD rate = $30,000, the funding fee is = (10/30,000)*0.01%*100,000,000 = 3 satoshis.

 ## What is the liquidation?